 There’s nothing quite like a live performance to bond an audience with an artist.
 Kaisha and her captivating voice have won over hearts in a long list of shows that include Afrofest, Trane Studio Jazz Lounge and Follow Your Instinct (a talent showcase) in Toronto.
 In her current home base of Montreal, she has poured her heart and soul into shows at Le Piano Rouge Lounge (where she was an in-house performer in 2012 and 2013), Club Soda, Belmont, Devi and Club Balattou among others.

 Kaisha’s international appeal has taken her from open-mic night at Village Underground in NYC, to collaborating with British artists in London, and recording for her upcoming album with reggae musicians at Tuff Gong Studios in Jamaica.
-On the ground in Montreal, she continues to share her gifts as a music educator, holistic vocal health coach, and lead vocalist in a corporate band.
-She also sings and plays piano regularly at the House of Jazz in Laval.
+On the ground in Montreal, she sings and plays piano regularly at the House of Jazz in Laval.
+She also shares her gifts as a music educator and holistic vocal health coach.

 Recently, her loyal fans have seen Kaisha branch out from her musical grounding into creating the I Heart Reggae clothing line.
 The items, made of all-natural fibres such as hemp and bamboo, are available to the general public at iheartreggae.ca.